pytorch/executorch/docs/source/native-delegates-executorch-xnnpack-delegate.md

 When executing the XNNPACK subgraphs, we prepare the tensor inputs and outputs and feed them to the XNNPACK runtime graph.
 After executing the runtime graph, the output pointers are filled with the computed tensors.

 #### **Profiling**
-We have enabled basic profiling for XNNPACK delegate that can be enabled with the following compiler flag `-DEXECUTORCH_ENABLE_EVENT_TRACER`.
+We have enabled basic profiling for the XNNPACK delegate that can be enabled with the compiler flag `-DEXECUTORCH_ENABLE_EVENT_TRACER` (add `-DENABLE_XNNPACK_PROFILING` for additional details).
 With ExecuTorch's SDK integration, you can also now use the SDK tools to profile the model.
 You can follow the steps in [Using the ExecuTorch SDK to Profile a Model](./tutorials/sdk-integration-tutorial) on how to profile ExecuTorch models and use SDK's Inspector API to view XNNPACK's internal profiling information.
 An example implementation is available in the `xnn_executor_runner` (see [tutorial here](tutorial-xnnpack-delegate-lowering.md#profiling)).

 [comment]: <> (TODO: Refactor quantizer to a more official quantization doc)